-In 2012, approximately 30 percent of college-going Minnesota high school graduates attended a postsecondary institution in another state.
-In 2012, 19 percent, or 10,685 of all new freshmen who attended a Minnesota postsecondary institution were not a Minnesota resident.
+In 2014, approximately 28 percent of college-going Minnesota high school graduates attended a postsecondary institution in another state.

-The percentage of students who graduate from a Minnesota four-year postsecondary institution after six years is 63 percent.
+The percentage of students graduating from a Minnesota four-year postsecondary institution after four years was 44 percent and after six years was 63 percent.
 Women were more successful in earning their bachelor's degrees within six years than men, regardless of race/ethnicity.

 According to the Getting Prepared report, 28 percent of high school graduates enrolled in one or more developmental courses upon college enrollment.